hgdev-ch/toposuite-android/README.md

 ## CONTRIBUTING

 Contributions are welcome.
-However, if your changes add a major feature, contact us before because we might not want it into the application.
 Simple bug fixes or minor improvements should usually be easily accepted.
+However, if you plan on adding a major feature, contact us beforehand so we can make sure that it fits with the overall goals of the application.

 ## SPONSORING